UristMcKorobochka/ret-guix-channel/README.md

 # ret-guix-channel
-I see no use for this channel, yet (no non-free software) I think it's better to maintain fork of official Guix channel -- easier to contribute to the project
+I see no use for this channel, yet (no non-free, private software) I think it's better to maintain fork of official Guix channel -- easier to contribute to the project